Homebrew/homebrew-linux-fonts/README.md

 $ fc-cache -fv
 ```

-For multi-user installation, you must use `sudo` to run:
+For multi-user installation, you must use `sudo` to run the commands:

 ```
 $ sudo ln -s /home/linuxbrew/.linuxbrew/share/fonts /usr/local/share/fonts/